-With the above said, liberalism is generally understood as an ideology containing the principles of democracy, republicanism, separation of powers, popular sovereignty, free speech, free trade, freedom of religion, and other general ideologies that favor human rights and the liberties and well being of individuals and groups.
+With the above said, liberalism is generally understood as an ideology containing the principles of democracy, republicanism, separation of powers, popular sovereignty, free speech, free trade, freedom of religion, and other general ideologies that favor human rights and the liberties and the well being of individuals and groups.

 Factoids tagged with "Liberalism"

 Generally speaking, a modest increase to the minimum wage will increase household spending and thus stimulate the economy.
 However, this can be offset by job loss or hour reduction, inflation, and other factors.

 Although we can consider Jeremy Bentham the founder of modern Utilitarianism, and his successor John Stuart Mill the one who popularized it, early Greek philosophers like Aristotle, Aristippus and Epicurus presented the original Utilitarian / Consequentialist / Greatest Happiness theories.

 Historically, Protestantism is like classical liberalism (individual liberties and rights) and Catholicism is like social liberalism (state enforced social justice).

 We know liberals and conservatives think differently, however science suggests differences not only in thinking process, but in brain structure as well.